webiny/docs.webiny.com/docs/guides/get-started/mongodb-atlas.md

 ![MongoDB Atlas Select Cluster Type](/img/guides/mongodb-atlas/mongodb-atlas-select-cluster.png)

 Afterwards select your cloud provider and region.
-We recommend to select AWS and the same region where you will deploy your Webiny instance, but this is not a requirement.
+We recommend selecting AWS and the same region where you will deploy your Webiny instance, but this is not a requirement.

 Once you are ready, click the create cluster button.